 - Tendency to want to avoid conflict: Some people have the strength of being kind and considerate, and are able to forego their own needs and wishes, deferring to others.
 Unfortunately, when a person ignores their own needs excessively, it can cause built up stress.

 - Family history: Sometimes these conditions can run in families.

-If you are having chronic medical symptoms, the good news is there many things you can do:
+The good news is that there are many things you can do:

 It can be helpful to:

 b) Identify what stresses you have -- is it home?
 Work?
 School?
 Relationships?